qyx268/astrodatapy/README.rst

 .. image:: docs/astrodatapy/GSMF.png
   :width: 350

-More examples can be found in astrodatapy/utils/plots.ipynb and Documentation.
+More examples can be found in `this jupyter notebook <astrodatapy/utils/plots.ipynb>`_.

 Documentation
 =============